 My husband and I have a glitter war going on.
 I love a little sparkle and he tends to shy away from anything with glitter because it is usually messy.

 So I couldn’t help but pick a paint with a little sparkle for our bedroom.
-I used a metallic spray paint that has small flecks of metal in it that reflect light to add a subtle shimmer to our table.
+I used a metallic blue spray paint that has small flecks of metal in it that reflect light to add a subtle shimmer to our table.
 And it is even husband approved since it doesn’t leave any mess.

 Side Table in Master Bedroom